Moonlighter (video game)

-Moonlighter is an action role-playing video game developed by Spanish indie studio Digital Sun and released for Microsoft Windows, macOS, Linux, PlayStation 4, and Xbox One on May 29, 2018.
+Moonlighter is a 2018 action role-playing video game developed by Spanish indie studio Digital Sun and released for Linux, macOS, PlayStation 4, Windows, and Xbox One on May 29, 2018.
 A Nintendo Switch version was released on November 5, 2018.
 The game was made available for iOS and Android in November 2020 and September 2021, but were subsequently delisted.
 The mobile version was re-released for iOS and Android on May 24, 2022, via Netflix Games.
 A Stadia version developed by 11-bit studios in partnership with Crunching Koalas was released on July 1, 2021.
 A DLC expansion, subtitled Between Dimensions, was released on July 23, 2019.

-A sequel, titled Moonlighter 2: The Endless Vault, is scheduled to be released in 2025.
+A sequel, titled Moonlighter 2: The Endless Vault, was released into early access in November 2025.

 Plot

 Setting

-Moonlighter is set in the village of Rynoka, which was created when several mysterious door were found to lead to unique places filled with artifacts.
-The people has started calling these places Dungeon and started venturing into them to gather resources to sell.
-There are 2 type of people who explore these dungeons, heroes who explore the dungeons and kill monsters for fame and glory, and merchants, people who explore the dungeons in search for artifacts within chests to sell.
-Heroes are held in greater esteem than merchants as merchants are seen as people who only care about money.
+Moonlighter is set in the village of Rynoka, which was created when several mysterious doors were found to lead to unique places filled with artifacts.
+The people have started calling these places Dungeons and started venturing into them to gather resources to sell.
+There are 2 types of people who explore these dungeons, heroes who explore the dungeons and kill monsters for fame and glory, and merchants, people who explore the dungeons in search for artifacts within chests to sell.
+Heroes are held in greater esteem than merchants, as merchants are seen as people who only care about money.

 Each dungeon contains a mini boss at each floor, along with a dungeon guardian at the final level.
-When the dungeons were first discovered, Rynoka was filled with travelers and warriors looking to explore these places, and was very prosperous in the beginning.
-However, as the casualty rate within the dungeon became too high, the town started closing down the dungeons in order to protect the citizens.
-This would lead to Rynoka decline because they rely on the artifacts collected from the dungeons.
+When the dungeons were first discovered, Rynoka was filled with travelers and warriors looking to explore these places, and the town was very prosperous in the beginning.
+However, as the casualty rate within the dungeons became too high, the town started closing down the dungeons in order to protect the citizens.
+This would lead to Rynoka´s decline, because it relied on the artifacts collected from the dungeons.
 As of now, only 1 dungeon remains open for people to explore.